-In the event of the termination of Ms. Nashtatik's employment (i) by the Company other than for cause (as defined in his employment agreement) or (ii) by Ms. Nashtatik upon (a) a good faith determination by Ms. Nashtatik that there has been a material breach of his employment agreement by the Company, (b) a material adverse change in his working conditions or status, (c) a significant relocation of his principal office, or (d) upon or within the one-year period following a change of control, a good faith determination by him that there has been any of the following: a breach of his employment agreement by the Company, any adverse change in his working conditions, status, authority, duties, responsibilities (including reporting other than directly to the Board of Directors) or any requirement that he relocate his principal office to a location that is more than ten miles from the location of his principal office immediately prior to the change of control, then Ms. Nashtatik will receive the following benefits:
+In the event of the termination of Ms. Nashtatik's employment (i) by the Company other than for cause (as defined in her employment agreement) or (ii) by Ms. Nashtatik upon (a) a good faith determination by Ms. Nashtatik that there has been a material breach of her employment agreement by the Company, (b) a material adverse change in her working conditions or status, (c) a significant relocation of her principal office, or (d) upon or within the one-year period following a change of control, a good faith determination by her that there has been any of the following: a breach of her employment agreement by the Company, any adverse change in her working conditions, status, authority, duties, responsibilities (including with respect to reporting) or any requirement that she relocate her principal office to a location that is more than ten miles from the location of her principal office immediately prior to the change of control, then Ms. Nashtatik will receive the following benefits:

-(i) subject to the Section 280G cap described below, a one-time, lump-sum severance payment equal to Mr. Marohn's annual base salary in effect at the time of such termination, pro-rated for the number of days remaining in the then-current term (or, following a change of control, a one-time, lump-sum severance payment equal to one times Mr. Marohn's annual base salary in effect at the time of such termination);

-(ii) all restricted stock (other than shares under the Matching Program), restricted stock unit awards, stock options and stock appreciation rights will become fully and immediately vested, and shares issued under the Matching Program will become immediately vested as follows: one-third of the shares shall immediately vest if the termination occurs less than one year after the issuance, two-thirds of the shares shall immediately vest if the termination occurs less than two years (but one year or more) after the issuance, and one hundred percent of the shares shall immediately vest if the termination occurs two years or more after the issuance;

-(iii) any performance shares, performance units or similar performance-based equity awards will be deemed earned on a pro-rated basis according as if all performance requirements had been satisfied at the target level (or such higher level as would have been achieved if performance through the date of the termination of employment had continued through the end of the performance period);

-- (iv) up to twelve months of benefits continuation; and - (v) up to \$7,500 of fees and expenses of consultants and/or legal or accounting advisors.
+- (i) subject to the Section 280G cap described below, a one-time, lump-sum severance payment equal to Ms. Nashtatik's annual base salary in effect at the time of such termination, pro-rated for the number of days remaining in the then-current term (or, following a change of control, a one-time, lump-sum severance payment equal to one times Ms. Nashtatik's annual base salary in effect at the time of such termination); - (ii) all restricted stock (other than shares under the Matching Program), restricted stock unit awards, stock options and stock appreciation rights will become fully and immediately vested, and shares issued under the Matching Program will become immediately vested as follows: one-third of the shares shall immediately vest if the termination occurs less than one year after the issuance, two-thirds of the shares shall immediately vest if the termination occurs less than two years (but one year or more) after the issuance, and one hundred percent of the shares shall immediately vest if the termination occurs two years or more after the issuance; - (iii) any performance shares, performance units or similar performance-based equity awards will be deemed earned on a pro-rated basis according as if all performance requirements had been satisfied at the target level (or such higher level as would have been achieved if performance through the date of the termination of employment had continued through the end of the performance period); - (iv) up to twelve months of benefits continuation; and - (v) up to \$7,500 of fees and expenses of consultants and/or legal or accounting advisors.